samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 ```

 Third, to apply the changes immediately, just run the shell command **source $HOME/.profile**.

+>**Note**: A profile file is a start-up file of an UNIX user, like the autoexec. bat file of DOS.
+When a UNIX user tries to login to his account, the operating system executes this file to set up the user account before returning the prompt to the user.

 ```bash
 # reload the profile
 source $HOME/.profile